Epic 2-Week Self-Drive Tour of the Ring Road of Iceland & the Westfjords

 - More

-If you enjoy hiking, you'll find many trails in Skaftafell tailored for all abilities.
-One of the trails leads to the beautiful Svartifoss waterfall, which cascades down unique hexagonal basalt columns.
+From Vik, continue on to Skaftafell.
+If you love hiking, this nature reserve offers trails for all skill levels.
+One of the most popular leads to the beautiful Svartifoss Waterfall, which cascades down a backdrop of unique hexagonal basalt columns.

-After a day of exploring these natural wonders, you'll spend the night in a cozy accommodation in Southeast Iceland.
+After a day of exploring these natural wonders, you’ll spend the night in Southeast Iceland, resting up for the adventures ahead.

 - Eastfjords